fusion809/fusion809.github.io-old3/pages/about-me.md

 For example, when I booted Gecko Linux (Rolling) for the first time, after installing it, I typed in my credentials to access the WiFi (which did not require any extra packages installed as Gecko comes with Broadcom firmware pre-installed from the unofficial Packman repository of openSUSE), from the network section of the KDE Plasma 5 system tray, and while it seemed to connect to the WiFi (i.e., no errors were mentioned) the WiFi was not available to any of my applications, including my web browser (Google Chrome, which I installed manually as it does not come with Gecko, by default) and command-line programs like `ping` and `zypper`.

 ### Fedora
-**Fedora** is interesting to me, in that installing software packages in its software repositories is usually at least as easy as it is on Ubuntu, but installing software manually from source code or setting up web applications (e.g., MediaWiki or WordPress) tends to be substantially more difficult than on other more user-friendly distributions.
+**Fedora** is interesting to me, in that installing software packages in its software repositories is usually at least as easy as it is on Ubuntu, but installing software manually from source code or setting up web applications (e.g. MediaWiki or WordPress) tends to be substantially more difficult than on other more user-friendly distributions.

 It is also interesting to me in that its system software and desktop environment-related software is usually the most up-to-date of any distribution following a fixed-release cycle, yet the rest of its software tends to lag behind the latest available release, in my experience, anyway.

 It has its own equivalent to the OBS, Copr (although unlike the OBS it can only build packages for Fedora), which does afford packages Internet access during their build, if the packager grants them this.
 Copr also like the OBS, has strong licensing restrictions (namely, that they have to be FOSS) on any packages built and distributed through it.

 Fedora is also a very touchy distribution.
 Not sure why but I have my suspicions it is due to safety measures related to SELinux.
 By touchy I mean if you chroot into a Fedora distribution (after mounting up all the necessary parts of your system like /proc, /dev and /sys) and run `dnf update` or any other package management command (e.g. `dnf install vim`) you will find that if you boot Fedora several systemd services will fail and the system will often not reach its graphical interface target (that is, GNOME will not start).
 I have also found that moving folders around in a Fedora root partition, even in the home folder, from another system (e.g. mounting the Fedora root partition to say /mnt) will also cause major problems when you try to start Fedora.
 Likewise I have also found that manually compiling software and installing it to /usr/local also tends to cause major problems.

+### deepin
+This distribution has more outdated software than Fedora and Tumbleweed yet there is some part of me that likes it more than both.
+The reason why is several fold:
+* It has out-of-the-box support for my Broadcom WiFi chip, which is not too common among distributions and a nice touch.
+* It has several extra applications that its basis, Debian (unstable), simply does not have (e.g. Atom and Visual Studio Code).
+Many of which are there because users requested them ([here](https://bbs.deepin.org/forum.php?mod=viewthread&tid=133777) is the forum thread where you can), or because deepin's developers just thought its users might like it (cannot rule out the possibility they are paid some sort of commission with some of the proprietary applications like Spotify though, since deepin is developed by a company).
+It also has a far more up-to-date version of Eclipse than its basis Debian (unstable) has.
+Debian (all branches) uses a really ancient (by computing standards) version of Eclipse, namely version 3.8.1 which was released in 2012! deepin, however, at the time of writing (11 December 2017) has version 4.7.0, which is one bug fix release short of being the latest (4.7.1).
+* While their site could do with a little extra "internationalization" as some parts are still in Chinese regardless of the language you have selected to view the site in, it is clear they are trying and doing fairly well.
+* It comes with the single most popular web browser on the desktop/laptop: Google Chrome, instead of most distribution's default, Firefox.
+Firefox is used by most other distributions not so much because their developers think that it will be what most of their users are used to using but because it is open-source. deepin's developers decided to focus more on making its users happy than keeping to the idea that distributions should be as open-source as possible.
+I personally favour Firefox, but I like the fact they are putting users first over ideology.
+* They have several home-grown open-source applications they have developed just to make their users like it and enjoy their experience with it.
+This includes their desktop environment (DE), sure they have borrowed some components of GNOME but their DE is still quite distinct from all other DEs.
+Frankly I would call it the single most innovative Debian-based distribution I am aware of.
+Even moreso than Ubuntu.

+The only thing I dislike about it is that you cannot choose to use the Btrfs file system from its installer and I have been experimenting with it lately.

 ### Void Linux (musl)
 I had serious runit issues and many of the more important daemons would not start including: